prairie-guy/fastai_utilities/README.md

 ```

 ### methods_of(obj,lr=False)
-`methods_of` is a simple way to inspect the `methods` of a `fastai object` It will list the `methods` of a `fastai object`, like a learner.
-This is a simple tool to help me better understand how the `fastai` library works.
+`methods_of` is a simple way to inspect the `methods` of a fastai object It will list the methods of a fastai object, like a learner.
+This is a simple tool to help me better understand how the fastai library works.

 ``` python
 > data = ImageClassifierData.from_paths(PATH, tfms=tfms_from_model(arch, sz))